 You will experience some of the most beautiful and rugged country in Southern Arizona and get a taste of the old west.
 Please be sure you are well-trained for the hills, rocks and remote nature of the event.
 The detailed map included with your packet, should be studied before race day and carried with you during the race.

 Race starts at 6:00 am.
-You must check in on race morning and receive your ID wristband.
-If you are not wearing a wristband we do not know you are here.
+You must check in on race morning before start.
 You will be listed as DNS.
-Don’t even think of starting this race if you are not wearing your wristband.

-If you think you can’t finish the first loop by 1:00 PM (7 hours) you have the option of an early start at 5:00 AM.
-The 1:00 PM cut-off will still apply.
+For our 50 mile runners, if you think you can’t finish the first loop by 1:00 PM (7 hours) you have the option of an early start at 5:00 AM.
+The 1:00 PM cut-off for the first loop will still apply.
+Cut-off time for 25 mile runners is 3:00 PM.
+Early starters are not eligible for any awards.
 You must inform Race Mgmt. of your intentions to do so at least one week prior to the start date.
 Your total time on course will be listed in the results.